mattwright/Custom-Community/readme.txt

 *************************************************************

-Create your BuddyPress community within minutes.
+Create your individual website within minutes.

-Custom Community is a Buddypress theme that enables you to build your site with all the features you love.
+Custom Community is a WordPress and BuddyPress theme framework that enables you to build your site with all the features you love.
 Easy to use jQuery slideshow.

-List your posts with thumbnail integration and fancy mouse over effect.
+List posts under your pages in magazine layouts.
-A powerful admin option page to customize every part of the theme.
+Use powerful theme settings to customize every part of the theme.

-Clean and simple css-design.
-18 widget areas and 5 special widgets.
+20 widget areas, 5 special widgets and 2 custom WP 3.0 header menus.
+3 predefined colour schemes (white, grey, black) with clean and simple browsersafe css design to start from.

 *************************************************************